 The usual struggle: You’re strolling through your newsfeed, and find a super interesting article but have no time to read it.
 The solution: Pocket saves everything you can find on the internet and removes the annoying ads, so you can read it later offline.

 Being a digital nomad also means that you are often in different time zones than your clients or family and friends.
 That makes it very complicated to find the right time to call or to stick to deadlines.
 With Every Time Zone you’ve got that problem solved.
 With this app, you’ll never lose sight of the right time again.

 Psst…for more apps that will help you work remotely, check out the linked list!

 Handy Digital Nomad Apps for Everyone

-Most of these digital nomad apps are for free or cost only a few dollars.
-It doesn’t matter if you are a freelancer, entrepreneur, work-from-home-mom or remote employee.
+Most of these digital nomad apps are free or cost only a few dollars.
+It doesn’t matter if you are a freelancer, entrepreneur, work-from-home-mom, or remote employee.
 Check out these great tools to make your location-independent lifestyle much easier.